 - have removed all conditions for admission, including submission to Rackham of an official undergraduate transcript and record of bachelor’s degree.

-- Students may transfer credit from non-Rackham University of Michigan graduate programs, including those offered on the Flint or Dearborn campuses, including graduate-level courses taken while pursuing an undergraduate degree.
-Students may transfer up to half the credit hours required for the Rackham master’s or professional degree from these sources.
+- Graduate credit may be transferred from non-Rackham University of Michigan graduate programs, including those on the Flint or Dearborn campuses, for up to half the credits required for the Rackham degree.

 Credits may not be transferred: